Nalin-2005/SiteUtils/README.md

 - `docs` - This folder contains the JSDoc output for documenting the JavaScript code.
 - `package-lock.json` - This file contains the dependencies required to generate the documentation for the repo.
 - `gendocs.js` - A script to generate the documentation for all the code using `jsdoc2md`.
 Run `npm install` in this directory before executing this script.
+## Contributing
+You can freely contribute to this repo by adding your own files, documenting, and uploading them.
+You need to document the project using JSDoc comments and then, you have to generate the documentation using the tools provided in this repo.
+You can generate the documentation by following the below steps:
+- Make sure you have node installed.
+If not, install it from nodejs.org.
+Also make sure that it is added to the PATH environment variable and you can successfully run `node --version` inside the current terminal.
+- Run `npm install` in the root directory of this repo.
+- Run `npm run doc` and wait till it generates the Documentation.
 ## License
 This project is available under the terms of the MIT License.
 ```